-February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, commits suicide with a gunshot wound to the chest rather than his head so his brain can be researched for chronic traumatic encephalopathy (CTE).
+February 17, 2011 - Former Chicago Bears defensive back Dave Duerson, 50, commits suicide with a gunshot wound to the chest rather than his head so his brain can be researched for CTE.
 Boston University researchers find CTE in Duerson’s brain, the same disease found in other deceased NFL players.

 April 19, 2012 - Former Atlanta Falcons safety Ray Easterling, 62, commits suicide.
-An autopsy finds signs of chronic traumatic encephalopathy (CTE).
+An autopsy finds signs of CTE.
 Easterling had been a plaintiff in a class action lawsuit against the NFL over concussion-related injuries filed in August 2011.

-January 10, 2013 - The National Institutes of Health releases the results of their analysis of Junior Seau’s brain tissue confirming that Seau did suffer from chronic traumatic encephalopathy (CTE).
+January 10, 2013 - The National Institutes of Health releases the results of their analysis of Junior Seau’s brain tissue confirming that Seau did suffer from CTE.

 January 23, 2013 - Junior Seau’s family files a wrongful death lawsuit against the NFL, claiming that Seau’s suicide was the result of a brain disease caused by violent hits he endured while playing the game.